RHilburn75/School_District_Analysis/README.md

 The school board has requested the following deliverables:
 1. District Summary snapshot in a table format
-2. School summary in a table format
+2. School summary in a table format.
+3. Thomas High School math and reading scores.
+4. Spending
+    - Results by school size
+    - Results by school type

 ## Development Platforms